poiyomi/PoiyomiDocs/docs/shading/reflections-and-specular.md

 X/Y Panning for the Reflection and Specular masks, if Split Mask Sampling is enabled.

-## 2nd Specular

-- `Type`: **Boolean**

-2nd Specular enables an additional specular reflection.
-This can be used to create a multi-layered specular effect, with a different smoothness for each layer.

-### Strength

-- `Type`: **Float**, Range: `0.0 - 1.0`

-Strength of the 2nd specular layer.
-This value scales the same way as Specular Strength.

-### Smoothness

-- `Type`: **Float**, Range: `0.0 - 1.0`

-Smoothness of the 2nd specular layer.
-This value scales the same way as Smoothness.
+## GSAA & Advanced Controls

 ### Lit Fallback

 - `Type`: **Boolean**
     - Default: `On`

 Lit Fallback applies the lighting of the map to the fallback cubemap.
-This allows the fallback cubemap to fit more closely with the environmental lighting.
+This allows the fallback cubemap to fit more closely with the environmental lighting, so it's recommended to keep this property enabled.

+### Ignore Casted Shadows

+- `Type`: **Boolean**

+If enabled, ignores shadows casted from the mesh in Reflections & Specular.

+### Pixel Normal Mix

+- `Type`: **Float**, Range: `0.0 - 1.0`

+Adjusts the Normal Mix of Reflections & Specular.

-## GSAA
+### GSAA

 - `Type`: **Boolean**